Inpatient Rehab in San Jose Comprehensive Care

 Below is a brief overview of some industries and professions with the highest addiction rates, and they’re likely to surprise you.

-• Health care professionals and doctors: We’ll delve into this a little more below, but doctors and medical professionals have an estimated rate of around 10% for substance abuse.
+• Healthcare professionals and doctors: We’ll delve into this a little more below, but doctors and medical professionals have an estimated rate of around 10% for substance abuse.
 Medical professionals are more likely to abuse prescription drugs than their patients.

-• Lawyers and legal professionals: When you’re a young lawyer, in particular, you face long hours, job stress, and potentially high debt payments from your education — around 29% of lawyers in their first ten years of practice reporting problematic drinking or alcohol abuse.
+• Lawyers and legal professionals: When you’re a young lawyer, in particular, you face long hours, job stress, and potentially high debt payments from your education — around 29% of lawyers in their first ten years of practice report problematic drinking or alcohol abuse.

 • Executives: High-level employees are plagued by substance abuse problems, whether in tech companies or other industries.
 Prescription drug abuse is prevalent among these professionals.